 When we announced our plans to vacation in Singapore and Kuala Lumpur, the reaction was unanimous: “Why the hell are you going there?”
-A fair question, I suppose.
-After all, Southeast Asia lacks the exotic air of places like Tahiti and Bora Bora.
-The hipness of Prague and Croatia.
-And the life-threatening danger of Bagdad or Fallujah.
-No, Southeast Asia’s appeal lay in its “off-the-radar” quality as one of the few remaining areas of the world that doesn’t actively hate us Americans.
+After all, Southeast Asia lacks the exotic air of places like Tahiti and Bora-Bora, the hipness of Prague and Croatia, and the life-threatening danger of Baghdad or Fallujah.
+No, Southeast Asia’s appeal lay in its “off-the-radar” quality as one of the few remaining areas of the world that doesn’t actively hate Americans.

-We left San Francisco at 11pm Thursday and arrived, haggard and surly, in Singapore — or S’pore as the locals call it — Saturday around 12:30pm.
+We left San Francisco on October 16, 2004, at 11pm Thursday and arrived, haggard and surly, in Singapore—or S’pore as the locals call it—Saturday around 12:30pm.
 The flight was only about 16-hours, but the airline lost a day somewhere over Antarctica (we complained, but they refused to compensate us for the loss).

 Getting around in most foreign countries is right up there on my fun-to-do list with Taunt the local police.
 But, in regard to public transportation, Singapore has no rival.
 Sorting out the Mass Rapid Transit, (“MRT”) system was so easy a monkey could do it.
 Not a good thing, since the local monkey population was fast becoming a nuisance.